Into Windows

 • Privacy

-Other than the Quick Access, the File Explorer (called as Windows Explorer in earlier versions) has not received any major new features in Windows 10 largely because Microsoft seems to be interested in launching a modern version of File Explorer app rather than updating the classic Windows Explorer.
+Other than Quick Access, File Explorer (called Windows Explorer in earlier versions) has not received any major new features in Windows 10 largely because Microsoft seems to be interested in launching a modern version of the File Explorer app rather than updating the classic Windows Explorer.

 keyboard shortcuts for file explorer views in Windows 10